lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/abstract-types.md

 This page assumes familiarity with the concept of _scenario_.
 If you want to learn about scenarios, read the ["Mocking queries"](/graphql-kimera/docs/mocking-queries-scenario) section of the docs.
 :::

-**By default**, when Kimera needs to generate mocks for a field which is an interfaces or a union, it will do so as if the field were a concrete type.
+**By default**, when Kimera needs to generate mocks for a field which is an interface or a union, it will do so as if the field were a concrete type.
 It will do so by **automatically selecting the first concrete type defined in the schema** for that interface or union.

 Let's use the following schema as an example: